Crosshairs532/Crosshairs532/README.md

 ## About me
 <p>
-   Hi, This is Md.
-Samsul Arefin; Final-year Computer Science and Engineering undergraduate with an eager to explore roles in Full- Stack web development and Data Science.
-Looking for an opportunity to apply my skills, contribute to impactful projects, and continue learning in a collaborative environment.
+Hi, I’m Md.
+Samsul Arefin, a Computer Science & Engineering graduate.
+Passionate about Full-Stack Web Development and Data Science, I’m looking to contribute to impactful projects and grow my skills in a collaborative environment.
 </p>

 ## 👀 Overview